aiida-vasp/aiida-vasp/doc/source/tutorials/bulk_modulus.rst

-.. _bulk_modulus:
+.. _bulk_modulus_script:

 ==============================
 4. Writing bulk modulus script
 ==============================

-This section presents an example to calculate bulk modulus of wurtzite-type SiC using a python script with launching several AiiDA-VASP workchains.
-In the script, QueryBuilder and Group are used to manage the workflow of this calculation.
+This section presents an example to calculate bulk modulus of wurtzite-type SiC.
+This tutorial is divided in two; in the first part we will calculate the bulk modulus in the usual way by inspecting the VASP output files manually, while in the second part we will make a simple script that depend on AiiDA and AiiDA-VASP to perform the same calculation.

+In the script, ``QueryBuilder`` and ``Group`` are used to manage the workflow of this calculation.

 Workflow
 --------

+It is always nice to try to sketch the outline of the steps needed to investigate a property, phenomena or something else.
+These steps typically then define the workflow.

-Here one example is presented.
-Bulk modulus is calculated by the following steps (the full script is attached at the end of this page):
+Here we take a rather simple example to illustrate the flow of thought.
+We typically calculate the bulk modulus by following the following steps (the full script is attached at the end of this page):

-1. Run a relax workchain to fully relax crystal structure
+1. `Relax` the crystal structure
-2. Wait until (1) finishes
+2. `Wait` until (1) finishes
-3. Create two structures at fixed volumes with +/- 1% from the relaxed structure obtained at the step (1).
+3. `Create two structures` at fixed volumes with +/- 1% from the relaxed structure obtained at the step (1).
-4. Submit two relax workchains to relax shapes of the crystal structures created at the step (3).
+4. `Relax the shape` of the structures generated in step (3).
-5. Compute bulk modulus as a post process by the formula :math:`K \simeq -V_0
+5. `Compute bulk modulus` as a post process by the formula :math:`K \simeq -V_0
    \frac{\Delta P}{\Delta  V}`

-If this calculation will be done repeated and robustly, the workflow should be written as a workchain.
-But as an attempt calculation as a part of the process of daily research, writing a simple script like following is useful by employing basic AiiDA features.
+Let us now try to perform these steps using VASP.

 Bulk modulus calculation without using AiiDA-VASP
 --------------------------------------------------